 Label images from the collection of Rick Smith.
 Thanks, Rick!

-Learn more about Judy’s Decca records and all of the various releases in The Judy Garland Online Discography’s “Decca Records” Section.
+Learn more about Judy’s Decca recordings and all of the various releases in The Judy Garland Online Discography’s “Decca Records” Section.

 November 15, 1947: Judy’s Easter Parade costar, Fred Astaire, had a pre-recording session of the song “Steppin’ Out With My Baby.”
 Judy was not a part of the session but she did have a recording session of her own for Decca Records (see entry above).